image-charts/documentation/docs/guides/graph-in-google-sheets.md

 Try to visualize the dependencies between each step, it's hard right?

 Sadly, Google Spreadsheets does not offer any kind of graph representations and we are left with our own mental representation, which is not great.
-Furthermore we can’t easily extend Google Sheets with another chart representation.
+Furthermore we can't easily extend Google Sheets with another chart representation.

 Hopefully there is a nice formula function called [IMAGE()](https://support.google.com/docs/answer/3093333?hl=en), that let's us insert image inside a cell.

 So we need to generate an image of a graph chart...
 Wait.
-That’s exactly what Image-Chart [can do](/graph-viz-charts), it let you generate charts and graphs from a simple URL and then embed it inside emails, bots and...
+That's exactly what Image-Chart [can do](/graph-viz-charts), it let you generate charts and graphs from a simple URL and then embed it inside emails, bots and...
 Google Sheets!

 How does it work?

-Image-charts graph viz format ([cht=gv](/graph-viz-charts/#chart-types)) is built upon the most well known standard to build graph: the [dot language](http://bit.ly/2OpHwtW) and as you will see, it’s quite easy to start with:
+Image-charts graph viz format ([cht=gv](/graph-viz-charts/#chart-types)) is built upon the most well known standard to build graph: the [dot language](http://bit.ly/2OpHwtW) and as you will see, it's quite easy to start with:

 ```
 https://image-charts.com/chart